Kylapurity/Irrigation_ChatBot/README.md

 To prepare the dataset for training with the T5-base model (220M parameters), the following steps were applied:

 - *Dataset Split*: 80% training, 10% validation, 10% test
-- *Text Normalization*: Lowercased text, removed extra spaces and special characters
+- *Text Normalisation*: Lowercased text, removed extra spaces and special characters
 - *Tokenization*: Used T5-base tokenizer with a maximum sequence length of 128 tokens
 - *Input Format*: "generate irrigation advice: [query]"
 - *Quality Checks*: Removed duplicates, ensured query diversity